Mbed-TLS/mbedtls/README.md

 Depending on your platform, you might run into some issues.
 Please check the Makefiles in `library/`, `programs/` and `tests/` for options to manually add or remove for specific platforms.
 You can also check [the Mbed TLS Knowledge Base](https://tls.mbed.org/kb) for articles on your platform or issue.

-In case you find that you need to do something else as well, please let us know what, so we can add it to the [Mbed TLS knowledge base](https://tls.mbed.org/kb).
+In case you find that you need to do something else as well, please let us know what, so we can add it to the [Mbed TLS Knowledge Base](https://tls.mbed.org/kb).

 ### CMake